Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Abstract

 \section{Abstract}

-The ever-growing data privacy concerns have transformed machine learning (ML) architectures from centralized to distributed, leading to federated learning (FL) and split learning (SL) as the two most popular privacy-preserving ML paradigms.
-However, implementing either conventional FL or SL alone with diverse network conditions (e.g., device-to-device (D2D) and cellular communications) and heterogeneous clients (e.g., heterogeneous computation/communication/energy capabilities) may face significant challenges, particularly poor architecture scalability and long training time.
-To this end, this article proposes two novel hybrid distributed ML architectures, namely, hybrid split FL (HSFL) and hybrid federated SL (HFSL), by combining the advantages of both FL and SL in D2D-enabled heterogeneous wireless networks.
-Specifically, the performance comparison and advantages of HSFL and HFSL are analyzed generally.
-Promising open research directions are presented to offer commendable reference for future research.
-Finally, primary simulations are conducted upon considering three datasets under non-independent and identically distributed settings, to verify the feasibility of our proposed architectures, which can significantly reduce communication/computation cost and training time, as compared with conventional FL and SL.
+The ever-growing concerns regarding data privacy have led to a paradigm shift in machine learning (ML) architectures from centralized to distributed approaches, giving rise to federated learning (FL) and split learning (SL) as the two predominant privacy-preserving ML mechanisms.
+However, implementing FL or SL in device-to-device (D2D)-enabled heterogeneous networks with diverse clients presents substantial challenges, including architecture scalability and prolonged training delays.
+To address these challenges, this article introduces two innovative hybrid distributed ML architectures, namely, hybrid split FL (HSFL) and hybrid federated SL (HFSL).
+Such architectures combine the strengths of both FL and SL in D2D-enabled heterogeneous wireless networks.
+We provide a comprehensive analysis of the performance and advantages of HSFL and HFSL, while also highlighting open challenges for future exploration.
+We support our proposals with preliminary simulations using three datasets in non-independent and non-identically distributed settings, demonstrating the feasibility of our architectures.
+Our simulations reveal notable reductions in communication/computation costs and training delays as compared to conventional FL and SL.